 Payday loans are marketed as one time ‘quick fix’ consumer loans – for folks facing a cash crunch.
-In reality these loans create a long term cycle of debt, and a host of other economic consequences for borrowers.
+In reality, these loans create a long term cycle of debt and a host of other economic consequences for borrowers.

 Payday lenders charge 400% annual interest on a typical loan, and have the ability to seize money right out of borrowers’ bank accounts.
 Payday lenders’ business model relies on making loans borrowers cannot pay back without reborrowing – and paying even more fees and interest.
 In fact, these lenders make 75 percent of their money from borrowers stuck in more than 10 loans in a year.
 That’s a debt trap!

-No wonder payday loans are associated with increased likelihood of bank penalty fees, bankruptcy, delinquency on other bills, and bank account closures.
+There’s no wonder payday loans are associated with increased likelihood of bank penalty fees, bankruptcy, delinquency on other bills, and bank account closures.

-Key First Step to Stopping the Debt Trap
+Overcoming Hurdles to Stop the Debt Trap

 Car Title and Installment Loans

 Car title and installment loans are variations on the same theme.
 Car title lenders use a borrower’s vehicle as collateral for their unaffordable loans.
 Installment loans typically have longer payoff periods and replace slightly lower interest rates with expensive, unnecessary ad-on products.